-- 3.45 For the seasons 2020/21 onwards, Fonterra has set the SRP to nil.
-Our draft conclusion is that this is appropriate for this season's calculation for the following reasons. - 3.45.1 There is no conclusive evidence that the comparators included in either the core or full comparator sets used by MPG in estimating the asset beta have a materially different asset stranding risk to that of the NP.
-Therefore there does not appear to be a case for adjusting the asset beta estimate to compensate for such differences in risk through a (positive or negative) SRP. - 3.45.2 While we believe that the NP may be exposed to some non-systematic asset stranding risk due to declining milk supply volumes or unforeseen changes in demand preferences, we accept that such risk is currently low.
+- 3.68 For the seasons 2020/21 onwards, Fonterra has set the SRP to nil.
+Our conclusion is that this is appropriate for this season's calculation for the following reasons. - 3.68.1 There is no conclusive evidence that the comparators included in either the core or full comparator sets used by MPG in estimating the asset beta have a materially different asset stranding risk to that of the NP.
+Therefore there does not appear to be a case for adjusting the asset beta estimate to compensate for such differences in non-systematic and asymmetric risk, through a (positive or negative) SRP. - 3.68.2 While we believe that the NP may be exposed to some non-systematic asset stranding risk due to declining milk supply volumes or unforeseen changes in demand preferences, we accept that such risk is currently low.
 Further, Fonterra is able to mitigate asset stranding risk through alternative methods, such as not replacing fully depreciated assets in the asset base or shortening asset lives if appropriate.
-On this basis, our draft conclusion is that no ex ante compensation for non-systematic risk is required through the SRP. - 3.46 We provide further details below. - 3.47 CEPA's advice on the SRP includes a useful flow chart (reproduced in Figure 2 below) that can assist in answering the question of whether a SRP should be applied.
+On this basis, our conclusion is that no ex-ante compensation for non-systematic risk is required through the SRP.